awsdocs/aws-cloud9-user-guide/doc_source/tutorial-create-environment-cli-step1.md

 In this step, you use the AWS CLI to create an AWS Cloud9 development environment\.

-In AWS Cloud9, a *development environment* \(or only an *environment*\) is a place where you store your development project's files and where you run the tools to develop your applications\.
-In this tutorial, you create a special kind of environment called an *EC2 environment*, and then work with the files and tools in that environment\.
+In AWS Cloud9, a *development environment*, or *environment*, is somewhere where you store your development project's files and run the tools to develop your applications\.
+In this tutorial, you create an *EC2 environment*, and work with the files and tools in that environment\.

 ## Create an EC2 environment with the AWS CLI<a name="tutorial-create-environment-cli"></a>